Reva1ls/Cubes/README.md

 # Cubes
-Cubes is a console game
+Cubes is a console game based on c# as my practical try of c# coding